G33kF0rc3/hello-world/Readme.md

 ```html
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/6/61/HTML5_logo_and_wordmark.svg/1200px-HTML5_logo_and_wordmark.svg.png">
 ```
-In which case, only the opening tag is needed, serving as a placement anker.
+In which case, only the opening tag is needed, serving as a placement archor.

 ##### 3. attribute
 You also see that this tag has an attribute, which are extra information placed inside of the opening tag.
 Most attributes are specified in key-value pairs, the possibly keys vary depending on the specific element, and the value always have to be enclosed in `""`.
 Here we are specifying the source of the image to be embedded in in URL.